PauseAI/pauseai-website/src/posts/xrisk.md

 A superintelligent AI would be much better at achieving its goals than humans are.
 It would be able to outsmart us, and get what it wants.

+## We may not have much time left

+In 2020, [the average AI researcher thought](https://www.metaculus.com/questions/3479/date-weakly-general-ai-is-publicly-known/) that it would take until 2057 before an AI could pass SAT exams.
+It took us less than 3 years.

+It's hard to predict how long it will take to build a superintelligent AI, but we know that there are more people than ever working on it.
+The pace of progress is accelerating, and we are getting close to the point where AI might be smarter than an AI researcher.
+At that point, there is a real risk of an intelligence explosion, where the AI can improve itself faster and faster, until it becomes superintelligent.

 > It's like "Don't look up", but we are building the comet.